Dhvani-intwala/India-Independence/README.md

 - Google Fonts: To import the fonts used throughout the site
 - Coolors: Colour palette picking website used to choose my color scheme
 - Snipping Tool: To crop and screenshot images
+- Microsoft PowerToys: To resize all images
 - [Gyazo](https://gyazo.com): To make gif
 - [TinyPNG](https://tinypng.com/): To compress images
 - [Convertio](https://convertio.co/): To convert Jpg image to Webp
 - [Techsini](https://techsini.com/multi-mockup/): For Responsive Website

+## Deployment
+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+   - In the GitHub repository, navigate to the Settings tab
+   - From the side menu, select pages under Code and automation, select the main Branch, then click to save button.
+   - Once the main branch has been saved, the page provides the link to the completed website.

 ## Testing